-This increased inventory does not necessarily equate to a great deal, but it does give you, the seller, a wide range of property options to choose from.
-If you are picky about what you want and have a list of deal breakers, then the summer Is probably the best time for you to find that perfect home.
+This increased inventory does not necessarily equate to a great deal, but it does give you, the buyer, a wide range of property options to choose from.
+If you tend to be picky about what you want and have a list of deal breakers, then the summer Is probably the best time for you to find that perfect home.

 When looking at specific properties, pay attention to how many days that home has been on the market.
-The longer a property has been on the market, chances are, the more eager the seller is going to be to negotiate and make a deal.
+The longer a property has been on the market, chances are the seller is going to be more eager to negotiate and make a deal.